Your cart is currently empty!

 8. Mariano Rivera

-Mariano Rivera, often referred to as “Mo,” is widely regarded as the greatest closer in the history of baseball.
-His entire 19-year career was spent with the New York Yankees, from 1995 to 2013.
-Rivera’s presence on the mound struck fear into opposing hitters, and his unparalleled consistency was a cornerstone of the Yankees’ success during his tenure.
-He was selected as an All-Star 13 times during his Yankees years and won five World Series championships, playing a critical role in postseason victories.
-In 1999, he was named the World Series MVP, a rare honor for a relief pitcher, underscoring his impact on the game.
+Mariano Rivera ranks as the greatest closer in baseball history.
+He spent his entire 19-year career with the New York Yankees, from 1995 to 2013.
+Rivera dominated hitters with his presence on the mound and anchored the Yankees’ success with his unparalleled consistency.
+He earned 13 All-Star selections during his Yankees years and helped the team win five World Series championships, playing a critical role in their postseason victories.
+In 1999, he captured World Series MVP honors, a rare achievement for a relief pitcher that underscored his immense impact on the game.

 His remarkable regular season career included a record 652 saves, 952 games finished – both MLB bests – and the best ERA+ of all-time.
 He finished the season with 40+ saves seven times, and 50+ saves twice.